Optical disc packaging: SteelBook

 SteelBook is a trademarked name for a disc case constructed from durable metal to create a tin box-style package similar in size and shape to the keep case.
 It is used in memorabilia sets such as collector's editions, and commonly printed with full-color artwork, varnished, and embossed to provide additional visual dimensionality.

 Eco pack

 In 2006, Universal Music Group introduced the first completely paper-recyclable CD case, called the "eco pack".
-The sleeve is printed on recycled card, and the tray is made from International Paper's PaperFoam.
-Universal used this packaging for issues in its 20th Century Masters - The Millennium Collection series after 2006.
+The sleeve is printed on recycled card stock and the tray is made from International Paper's PaperFoam.
+Universal used this packaging for issues in its 20th Century Masters — The Millennium Collection series after 2006.